 U.S. Department of Veterans Affairs

 The U.S. Department of Veterans Affairs (VA), charged with providing patient care and federal benefits to veterans and their dependents, is on a mission to end homelessness among Veterans.
-To that end, VA leadership have paved the way for rapid growth of medical-legal partnerships targeting vulnerable veterans.
-Forty-six VA Medical Centers have welcomed legal services providers on-site to provide care for Veterans, and nearly a dozen VA medical centers have developed fully integrated medical-legal partnerships as a way to provide more comprehensive care for veterans’ health and help prevent homelessness.
+To that end, VA leadership has paved the way for rapid growth of medical-legal partnerships targeting vulnerable veterans.
+VA Medical Centers have welcomed legal services providers on-site to provide care for Veterans, and 25 VA medical centers have developed fully integrated medical-legal partnerships as a way to provide more comprehensive care for veterans’ health and help prevent homelessness.